 - Quantity of Leaves.
 An obvious yet often overlooked question is how many leaves you need to clear.
 For small gardens, or those that aren’t surrounded by many trees, a low-power leaf collector can probably do the job.
 If you have a large area, a petrol leaf blower or vacuum might be required – or at least a model with more power and capacity.

 While these factors are all essential considerations when choosing a garden vac or leaf blower, they are far from the only factors.
-Other things to consider include the reliability of the machine, whether the brand offers a warranty or guarantee, how easy the machine is to hold and its weight.
+Other things to consider include the reliability of the machine, whether the brand offers a warranty or guarantee, the shredding ratio, how easy the machine is to hold and its weight.

 The best garden vacuum cleaners can make short work of leaves and other debris, making clearing up much faster and less stressful.
 While there are some excellent models on the market, it’s important to consider a variety of factors – such as the type, power, run-time and power supply – before making a final decision on which to buy.

-In this article, we reviewed our five top recommendations for garden vacuums.
+In this article, we reviewed our six top recommendations for garden vacuums.
 While the type and specialisation of each model varies, they all provide excellent value for money and have proven to be efficient at clearing gardens.

 Do you have any questions about garden vacs or leaf blowers?
 Or do you have feedback about any of the models in the list?
 Let us know in the comments!